biopragmatics/oquat/docs/unknowns/source/hp.md

 | GOC:mgi_curators |        1 | [HP:0005384](http://purl.obolibrary.org/obo/HP_0005384)                                                                                                                                                                                                                                          |
 | GOC:NV           |        1 | [HP:0410000](http://purl.obolibrary.org/obo/HP_0410000)                                                                                                                                                                                                                                          |

-## `Gene42` (1)
+## `Gene42`

+There are 1 usages of `Gene42` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gene42)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gene42).

 | curie              |   usages | nodes                                                   |
 |--------------------|----------|---------------------------------------------------------|
 | Gene42:pbuczkowicz |        1 | [HP:0031809](http://purl.obolibrary.org/obo/HP_0031809) |

-## `HPPO` (1)
+## `HPPO`

+There are 1 usages of `HPPO` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20HPPO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20HPPO).

 | curie          |   usages | nodes                                                   |
 |----------------|----------|---------------------------------------------------------|
 | HPPO:probinson |        1 | [HP:0100750](http://purl.obolibrary.org/obo/HP_0100750) |

-## `ICM` (1)
+## `ICM`

+There are 1 usages of `ICM` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ICM)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ICM).

 | curie        |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |--------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ICM:PCaroppo |       10 | [HP:0030213](http://purl.obolibrary.org/obo/HP_0030213), [HP:0030214](http://purl.obolibrary.org/obo/HP_0030214), [HP:0030215](http://purl.obolibrary.org/obo/HP_0030215), [HP:0030216](http://purl.obolibrary.org/obo/HP_0030216), [HP:0030217](http://purl.obolibrary.org/obo/HP_0030217), ... |

-## `IMM` (1)
+## `IMM`

+There are 1 usages of `IMM` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IMM)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IMM).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | IMM:tkuijpers |        1 | [HP:0006528](http://purl.obolibrary.org/obo/HP_0006528) |

-## `ISCA` (1)
+## `ISCA`

+There are 1 usages of `ISCA` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ISCA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ISCA).

 | curie       |   usages | nodes                                                   |
 |-------------|----------|---------------------------------------------------------|
 | ISCA:eriggs |        1 | [HP:0011968](http://purl.obolibrary.org/obo/HP_0011968) |

-## `JGM` (1)
+## `JGM`

+There are 1 usages of `JGM` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20JGM)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20JGM).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | JGM:lccarmody |        1 | [HP:0020134](http://purl.obolibrary.org/obo/HP_0020134) |

-## `KI` (1)
+## `KI`

+There are 1 usages of `KI` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KI).

 | curie       |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |-------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | KI:phemming |       12 | [HP:0001298](http://purl.obolibrary.org/obo/HP_0001298), [HP:0002922](http://purl.obolibrary.org/obo/HP_0002922), [HP:0003785](http://purl.obolibrary.org/obo/HP_0003785), [HP:0006976](http://purl.obolibrary.org/obo/HP_0006976), [HP:0007074](http://purl.obolibrary.org/obo/HP_0007074), ... |

-## `KMU` (1)
+## `KMU`

+There are 1 usages of `KMU` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KMU)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KMU).

 | curie         |   usages | nodes                                                                                                                                                                     |
 |---------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | KMU:kknoflach |        3 | [HP:0033520](http://purl.obolibrary.org/obo/HP_0033520), [HP:0033999](http://purl.obolibrary.org/obo/HP_0033999), [HP:0034000](http://purl.obolibrary.org/obo/HP_0034000) |

-## `KPMP` (2)
+## `KPMP`

+There are 2 usages of `KPMP` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KPMP)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KPMP).

 | curie            |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | KPMP:arosenberg  |      191 | [HP:0004737](http://purl.obolibrary.org/obo/HP_0004737), [HP:0012574](http://purl.obolibrary.org/obo/HP_0012574), [HP:0012577](http://purl.obolibrary.org/obo/HP_0012577), [HP:0020204](http://purl.obolibrary.org/obo/HP_0020204), [HP:0020205](http://purl.obolibrary.org/obo/HP_0020205), ... |
 | KPMP:arosenbereg |        1 | [HP:0033945](http://purl.obolibrary.org/obo/HP_0033945)                                                                                                                                                                                                                                          |

-## `LMU` (5)
+## `LMU`

+There are 5 usages of `LMU` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20LMU)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20LMU).

 | curie         |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|